Starting in Fall 2019, all incoming first year students will be required to live on campus for two academic years.*

 - Verbal announcements via the campus public announcement system

 Students may request an exemption from the two-year residency requirement if they meet any of the following criteria.
-The Residency Exemption Form must be submitted (along with documentation) on the Housing Portal by June 1st, 2019.
+The Residency Exemption Form must be submitted (along with documentation) on the Housing Portal by June 15, 2019.
+Please note, if you make changes to your housing your financial aid award could be effected.

 - Student lives with parent(s) or legal guardian in the county of Merced, defined as a physical address within commutable distance (approx. 45 miles) of UC Merced’s campus.